FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/features.rst

 Displays a "list is empty" message
 ----------------------------------

-Sometimes, an empty ListCtrl could be confusing to the user: did something go wrong?
+An empty ``ListCtrl`` can be confusing to the user: did something go wrong?
 Do I need to wait longer and then something will appear?

-An ObjectListView can show a "this list is empty" message when there is nothing to show in the list, so that the user knows the control is supposed to be empty.
+An ``ObjectListView`` can show a "this list is empty" message when there is nothing to show in the list, so that the user knows the control is supposed to be empty.

 See this recipe: :ref:`recipe-emptymsg`